Get money-saving tips in your inbox.

 Anne Marie Thomas, director of consumer and industry relations at the Insurance Bureau of Canada, says that each insurance company has their own “underwriting rules and rates.”
 So not all companies will offer the same protection programs.

-In addition, one company may offer minor conviction protection and forgive your first minor conviction, but if you switch insurance companies, that forgiveness doesn’t follow you.
+Here’s another caveat: While one company may offer minor conviction protection and forgive your first minor conviction, if you switch insurance companies, that forgiveness doesn’t follow you.
 The new company can count your first minor conviction against you if it’s still on your record — and your premium will reflect that.
 The same can happen if you move provinces and your insurance provider doesn’t offer minor conviction protection in that region.

-“You can come to think of it as your company might have forgiven it, but your driving record hasn’t forgotten it,” Thomas says.
+“You can think of it as your company might have forgiven it, but your driving record hasn’t forgotten it,” Thomas says.

 If you are in Ontario, you can check your driving record to see if you might be eligible for minor conviction protection.